 Dental professionals universally recommend postponing whitening until completing orthodontic treatment.
 This approach delivers uniform results and costs significantly less than attempting whitening during treatment followed by correction sessions.

-Patients concerned about appearance during orthodontic treatment should focus on prevention: rigorous hygiene, dietary modifications, regular professional cleanings, and whitening toothpaste.
+Patients concerned about appearance during orthodontic treatment should focus on prevention: rigorous hygiene, dietary modifications, regular professional cleanings and whitening toothpaste.
 These strategies maintain natural tooth color without complications of premature bleaching attempts.

 Medical disclaimer: This information provides educational guidance based on orthodontic standards and published research.
 It doesn’t substitute professional dental consultation.
 Patients should discuss timing of whitening procedures with their orthodontists and dentists.